chris-n-self/kitaev-honeycomb/readme.md

 uz[-1,:] = 0
 ```

-Typically the `u` arrays will only have values +1, -1 and 0, hence why they are constructed with the data type `np.int8` in the example.
-However, the class should still work without them being integers.
+The construction of the lattice and how exactly the `u` arrays relate to the links of the honeycomb lattice is broken down in the `lattice-construction` notebook in the examples folder.

 ### `parityprojectedfermions`